 Worth is a somewhat small village located in the state of Illinois.
-With a population of 10,784 people and three constituent neighborhoods, Worth is the 210th largest community in Illinois.
+With a population of 10,661 people and three constituent neighborhoods, Worth is the 210th largest community in Illinois.

-One downside of living in Worth, however, is that residents on average have to contend with a long commute, spending on average 34.08 minutes every day commuting to work.
+One downside of living in Worth, however, is that residents on average have to contend with a long commute, spending on average 31.42 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 In terms of college education, the citizens of Worth rank slightly lower than the national average.
-16.82% of adults 25 and older in Worth have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+15.05% of adults 25 and older in Worth have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The people who call Worth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Worth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Worth include Polish, German, Italian, and Czech.
+Important ancestries of people in Worth include Irish, Polish, German, Italian, and Palestinian.

-Foreign born people are also an important part of Worth's cultural character, accounting for 18.40% of the village’s population.
+Foreign born people are also an important part of Worth's cultural character, accounting for 21.08% of the village’s population.

 The most common language spoken in Worth is English.
 Other important languages spoken here include Polish and Arabic.